MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/triggers.md

 ## State triggers

-State triggers have been introduced in Xamarin.Forms 4.5, and are a specialized group of triggers that indicate the conditions under which a [`VisualState`](xref:Xamarin.Forms.VisualState) should be applied.
+State triggers have been introduced in Xamarin.Forms 4.5, and are a specialized group of triggers that define the conditions under which a [`VisualState`](xref:Xamarin.Forms.VisualState) should be applied.
 However, they are currently experimental and can only be used by adding the following line of code to your *App.xaml.cs* file:

 ```csharp
 Device.SetFlags(new string[]{ "StateTriggers_Experimental" });
 ```

-State triggers are added to the [`VisualState.StateTriggers`](xref:Xamarin.Forms.VisualState.StateTriggers) collection, and this collection can contain a single state trigger or multiple state triggers.
-A [`VisualState`](xref:Xamarin.Forms.VisualState) will be applied when any state triggers in a `StateTriggers` collection are active.
+State triggers are added to the [`StateTriggers`](xref:Xamarin.Forms.VisualState.StateTriggers) collection of a [`VisualState`](xref:Xamarin.Forms.VisualState).
+This collection can contain a single state trigger, or multiple state triggers.
+A [`VisualState`](xref:Xamarin.Forms.VisualState) will be applied when any state triggers in the collection are active.

-When using state triggers to control visual states, the Xamarin.Forms uses the following rules to determine which trigger, and corresponding [`VisualState`](xref:Xamarin.Forms.VisualState) will be active:
+When using state triggers to control visual states, Xamarin.Forms uses the following precedence rules to determine which trigger (and corresponding [`VisualState`](xref:Xamarin.Forms.VisualState)) will be active:

 1. Any trigger that derives from [`StateTriggerBase`](xref:Xamarin.Forms.StateTriggerBase).
 1. An [`AdaptiveTrigger`](xref:Xamarin.Forms.AdaptiveTrigger) activated due to the [`MinWindowWidth`](xref:Xamarin.Forms.AdaptiveTrigger.MinWindowWidth) condition being met.